 Arts, music, painting, sculptures, and architecture characterize the Renaissance.
 It was also a period of knowledge that medieval men learned from their past to affect the future.

-The discoveries made during this period had a tremendous influence on the various technological development of today.
-Several things are worth remembering as one embarks on a journey of studying the Renaissance, such as things that catalyzed the era, the Black death theory, the development of the printing press, the advocacy of Humanism, the higher Renaissance period, and its effects on religion and music development.
+The discoveries made during this period had a tremendous influence on the various technological developments of today.
+Several things are worth remembering as one embarks on a journey of studying the Renaissance, such as things that catalyzed the era, the Black Death theory, the development of the printing press, the advocacy of Humanism, the higher Renaissance period, and its effects on religion and music development.
 The renaissance period is remarkable, and it is worth looking into if we are to solve future problems.

 If you want to add your personal angle of the Italian Renaissance to your home, look for breathtaking Fine Art Photographs at Paolo Modena Photography